davidallenr/OS_Bankers/readme.md

 The second line must be "Allocation:" with a newline that has the allocation table separated by space.
 After the allocation table on it's own line must have "Max:" with a newline that has the allocation table separated by space.

+ERROR CHECKING: Has not been fully implimented.
+This assumes you follow the data.txt file structure and setup your matrix's to appropriate dimensions.

 # OUTPUT
 1. Expected Sample Output
    ```sh